General Data Protection Regulation

 How long do we keep your personal information?

-We will usually hold your personal information as a customer for the period we are required to retain this information by applicable EU law, currently 6 years from the end of our contract, unless you have told us you want us to delete the information earlier.
+We will usually hold your personal information as a customer for the period we are required to retain this information by applicable UK law, currently 6 years from the end of our contract, unless you have told us you want us to delete the information earlier.

 We keep personal information provided during a storage quote for as long as necessary for analytical and also direct marketing purposes (unless you have opted out).